RachWalm/dog-api/README.md

     ]
 ```

-Which fields to perform the tasks on were defined in ordering_fileds, search_fields and filterset_fields.
+Which fields to perform the tasks on were defined in ordering_fields, search_fields and filterset_fields.
+It is hoped that all relevant search/ordering/filters are available without including every single possible variant.

 ### Existing Features - How to...